dentarg/auth0-blog/_posts/2017-12-13-creating-symfony-blog-part-2.markdown

 ]);
 ```

 In your `entries.html.twig` template.
 Find `{% raw %}{% endfor %}{% endraw %}`.
 Below this we want to add the pagination buttons.
-So lets put the following code there:
+So let's put the following code there:

 {% highlight html %}
 {% raw %}